finos/symphony-bdk-java/README.md

 If you have multiple ```SsePublisher``` generating events of different nature (e.g. stock prices and currencies exchange rates), you can name the event streams so that subscribers are properly served by the corresponding publishers.

-Symphony Bot application automatically maps clients requests to the corresponding publishers based on the stream names present in the request path (e.g. /stockprice, /x-rate).
+Symphony Bot SDK automatically maps clients requests to the corresponding publishers based on the stream names present in the request path (e.g. /stockprice, /x-rate).
 Stream names in client requests must match the ones registered by publishers through ```getStreams()``` method.

 **Client sample**